sebwolf-de/fsi_tools/doc/source/laplacian.rst

 It is now time to get our hands dirty, with some code.
-Unless you want to include all the code you need in a single file, resulting in a super confusing mess, you will need to ``include`` some modules that some nice guy prepared for you.
+Unless you want to include all the code you need in a single file, resulting in a super confusing mess, you will need to ``include`` some modules that some nice guys prepared for you.
 This is exactly what you do at the beginning of your file.
-This can be standard libraries, like:
+These modules can be standard libraries, like:

 .. literalinclude:: ../../tests/ex_laplace.py
    :lines: 7-8